Vanta Logo

 The final straw came when I realized my analytics setup was part of the problem I wanted to solve.
 Here I was, writing about web development best practices and privacy, while running scripts that tracked my visitors’ every move.
 It felt hypocritical.

 I needed something different.
 Something that aligned with my values.
 That’s when I found Simple Analytics.
-They offer a 14-day trial, but you can get 45 days to try it out with my referral link.
-Cancel anytime.

 First off, it’s built and hosted in the EU, which means serious privacy regulations.
 But what really got me was their philosophy - they believe in an internet that’s friendly to website visitors.
 No cookies.
 No personal data collection.
 Just clean, simple analytics.